Ouxsoft/LHTML/docs/README.md

 #### Example Document
 When an LHTML5 document is build for site visitor it SHOULD adhere to HTML5 standards without exception.
-The following is an example of an unparsed LHTML5 document, which would not be suitable to send to a vistor's web browser not built.
+The following is an example of an unparsed LHTML5 document, which would not be suitable to send to a vistor's web browser without properly being built by a LHTML5 parser.

 ```html5
 <html>